Chris is a partner at Roper Greyell where he practises in all areas of labour, employment and human rights law.

-With an outstanding attention to detail and the ability to accommodate long term strategic goals, Chris is focused on resolving complex issues in a timely, efficient, and fair manner
+With an outstanding attention to detail and the ability to accommodate clients’ long-term strategic goals, Chris is focused on resolving complex issues in a timely, efficient, and fair manner

-Outside of the office, Chris is a vice president of the Vancouver Branch of the Queen’s University Alumni Association, volunteers with Access Pro Bono, and plays alto saxophone in the BC Regiment (Duke of Connaught’s Own) Band.
-Chris describes playing the saxophone as a reprieve from day-to-day reading and writing and an opportunity to experience the joys of creativity, collaboration and understanding.
+Outside of the office, Chris is a director of the First United Church Social Housing Society, volunteers with Access Pro Bono, and plays alto saxophone in The British Columbia Regiment (Duke of Connaught’s Own) Band.

 B.A,(Hons, with distinction), History, Queen’s University